shahd-hammad/django-rest-api-swagger-redoc/README.md

-# Django REST API with ReDoc Documentation
+# Django REST API with Swagger and ReDoc Documentation

-This project demonstrates a basic Django RESTful API with integrated ReDoc documentation using the `drf-yasg` package.
+This project demonstrates a basic Django RESTful API with integrated Swagger and ReDoc documentation.

 ## Project Overview